 On my second day in Korea, the government delivered two large boxes of food to my apartment; and a friend that I met in my online class at the International TEFL Academy lives locally and offered to send me anything I needed via delivery service.
 Overall, I feel very well taken care of during this time.
 Quarantine may not be the most entertaining setting, but with proper preparation and a solid support system, the two-week period is flying by quickly; and meeting my students on the first day of school will be the reward at the end of this peculiar travel experience.

-Ambrosia Maddox is a 29-year-old Chicagoan with a BA in English from the University of Southern Indiana, 2014.
-After teaching English abroad in both the country of Georgia and China, Ambrosia returned back to the USA to get her TEFL certification through ITA.
-In May of 2020, she set out on her next adventure - teaching English in South Korea!
+Ambrosia Maddox is a 30-year-old Chicagoan with a BA in English from the University of Southern Indiana, 2014.
+After teaching English abroad in Georgia and China, she returned to the USA and worked at the Chicago Tribune’s publishing company for three years.
+While residing in Chicago, she earned her TEFL certification through ITA.
+In May 2020, she relocated to South Korea where she currently lives and works as an English instructor.

 Want to Learn More About Teaching English Abroad?